TanukiMCP/tellurideskihotels.com/DATABASE_SETUP.md

 - Verify `TURSO_DATABASE_URL` and `TURSO_AUTH_TOKEN` are set correctly
 - Check that the database exists: `turso db list`
-- Ensure the auth token is valid: `turso db tokens list telluride-ski-hotels`
+- Ensure the auth token is valid: `turso db tokens list telluride-insider`

 ### "Table does not exist" errors